vahidirp/mysql-and-directory-backup-script-ftpupload-ftpmodify/README.md

 #Change variables on script files

+You need to install "zip" & "unzip" packages for compressed the backup files.

 You can all same templates of variables for do more backup of your database or app/web root directory

 You should change the variables that commented #change this variables on script files